 Does Southwest Airlines fly to Japan?

-No, as of now, Southwest Airlines does not operate flights to Japan.
+No, Southwest Airlines does not operate direct flights to Japan.
+However, its partnership with ANA now allows seamless connections.

 Which airlines fly to Japan from the United States?

-Several airlines operate flights from the United States to Japan, including American Airlines, Delta Air Lines, United Airlines, and Japan Airlines.
+Several airlines operate flights from the United States to Japan, including American Airlines, Delta Air Lines, United Airlines, Japan Airlines, and All Nippon Airways (through partnerships like Southwest’s).

 Are there any direct flights from the United States to Japan?